 What is your digital transformation strategy?

-Our digital roadmap is centered around six digital programs cutting across the company and three key enablers: developing digital capabilities and leadership, utilizing the external ecosystem, and developing our unified data platform.
+Our digital roadmap is centred around six digital programs cutting across the company and three key enablers: developing digital capabilities and leadership, utilizing the external ecosystem, and developing our unified data platform.

-We are driving digital opportunity via three technology enablers: process digitalization, data science, and robotics and remote control.
+We are driving digital opportunity via three technology enablers: process digitalisation, data science, and robotics and remote control.
 We

 will continue to work in these areas and focus on expanding our scale of digital operations.
 By 2020, Equinor plans to invest around a quarter billion dollars in digital technology to create more value and improve operations.